bridgetcundelan/Bellabeat-Case-Study-using-R-/README.md

 2 lightly active     6          17.1  <br>
 3 sedentary         14          40    <br>
 4 very active        6          17.1  <br>
-`#This analysis tells me that the majority of users are considered "sedentary" in relation to step count, followed by "fairly active", and finally "lightly active" and "fairly active" make up the lowest percentage of users.
+`#This analysis tells me that the majority of users are considered "sedentary" in relation to step count, followed by "fairly active."
+"Lightly active" and "fairly active" make up the lowest percentage of users.`

 ### Share:
 `#Make a visualization to determine if there is a correlation between steps taken & calories burned`  <br>